square/sudo_pair/sudo_pair/README.md

 ## Limitations

-Sessions under `sudo_pair` can't be used in the middle of a pipe.
-I'll consider lifting these restrictions, but doing so is inherently problematic.
+Sessions under `sudo_pair` can't be piped to.

-Allowing piped data to standard input, as far as I can tell, likel results in a complete bypass of the security model here.
+Allowing piped data to standard input, as far as I can tell, likely results in a complete bypass of the security model here.
 Commands can often accept input on `stdin`, and there's no reasonable way to show this information to the pair.

-On the other hand, if `sudo` output is piped to `stdout`, we could simply log it like we log TTY output.
-This works, except we print the prompt itself on `stdout`.
-We could print the prompt to `stderr` instead.
-In retrospect, maybe we should do this.
-Redirecting to `stderr` would still be problematic, but at least we get some ability to insert `sudo` commands at the front of pipes.
-I'll consider this.

 ## Security Model